juandjara/pressunto/app/routes/__info/privacy.md

 ### Cookie data

 When a login action is performed successfully, an access token is generated and the user name and email are fetched from the GitHub API.
 This data is stored inside a cookie in the cookie storage of the user's browser.
-This cookie is valid for 7 days, and can be revoked from github at any time using GitHub [applicattions settings page](https://github.com/settings/applications/), revoking the access from the pressunto app.
+This cookie is valid for 7 days, and can be revoked from github at any time using GitHub [applicattions settings page](https://github.com/settings/applications/), revoking the access from the `pressunto` app.
 Also, when a user logs out of the application, this cookie is deleted from the user's browser.

 ### Data saved in DB

-When you create a project using the [New Project](/projects/new) page, two database operations are peformed.
+When you create a project using the [New Project](/projects/new) page, this information is saved in a remote Redis database provided by the platform [Upstash](https://upstash.com).
-A record is created for the new project storing the selected GitHub repo, GitHub branch and project title.
-The record which stores the relation between an user and their list of projects is updated.
-This information is saved in a remote Redis database using the DBaaS [Upstash](https://upstash.com) free tier.

 ### Configuration file

-Also, when you create a new project, apart from writing the DB, a configuration file called `pressunto.config.json` is commited and pushed to the root of selected GitHub repository.
-Initially, this file has the following content:
+When you create a new project, apart from updating records in the DB, a configuration file with the name `pressunto.config.json` is commited and pushed to the selected branch of the selected GitHub repository, at the root folder, with the following content:

 ```json
 { "collections": [], "templates": [] }